zhangchuqi/pgo/docs/en-ca/processCreationUpdate.md

 ![照片描述](./image/ProcessUpdate5.png)

-Note: If you want to delete the old version of the process, be sure to confirm that all incidents for this version in history → system log are stopped before deleting this version; otherwise, the deletion will fail.
+ > [!note]  If you want to delete the old version of the process, be sure to confirm that all incidents for this version in history → system log are stopped before deleting this version; otherwise, the deletion will fail.